They say you’re only ever two pay packets away from being on the streets yourself.

 GET INVOLVED WITH EVIL EYE BURRITO AND BAR SHACK

 The burrito kings on Smithdown Road will not only fill your stomach but will warm your heart with the many events throughout the year to help the vulnerable.
 Every couple of months they will give you a tasty burrito for just £1 in return for £5 worth of goodies that can be passed on to help the homeless.
 The next one has not yet been organised but keep in touch with their Facebook here as they’re announced sporadically throughout the year.
+Craft Taproom just down the road also do some amazing work with food banks.

-DONATE TINS TO A FOOD BANK
+DONATE TO A FOOD BANK

 Food banks rose by almost 40% in the last year and their presence is bittersweet.
 Whilst they do a great job, we’d love to live in a world where there service isn’t needed.
 Sadly, this dystopia is true and rather than ignore, we can help.
 There are lots of food banks in Liverpool who’d greatly appreciate donating some food.
 We’ve all got spare tins of soup and absolutely everyone has a tin of tuna they have no plans for.
 Find out where to donate food here.